davidjenni/udm-pro-network/README.md

 - run a reliable, secure and well performing home network with little complaints from my customer base (aka spouse & family)
 - design with Principle of Least Privilege (PoLP).
   One definition by [NIST, see page 91](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-12r1.pdf)
-- keep my customer base reasonably sheltered from online privacy mining and spying
+- keep my customer base reasonably sheltered from online privacy mining and spying.
-- allow me to tinker and learn, hence this network setup is indeed over engineered.
+- allow me to tinker and learn, hence this network setup is indeed over-engineered.
-  A simple modern ISP's router & gateway could get the basic job done
+  A simple modern ISP's router & gateway could get the basic job done (but would be less fun to interact with).

 ## Design choices

-Disclaimer: I have no relationship with, sponsoring from nor financial interests in Ubiquiti, I'm just a mostly happy customer of their products.
+Disclaimer: I have no relationship with, no sponsoring from nor financial interests in Ubiquiti, I'm just a mostly happy customer of their products.

 About ~10 years ago, I discovered Ubiquiti's prosumer networking hardware that is indeed disruptive,